More of America’s graying homeless population retiring on streets - NewsBreak

 The average monthly Social Security retirement payment as of December was $1,658.
 Many older homeless people have much smaller checks because they worked fewer years or earned less than others.

-People 65 and over with limited resources and who didn’t work enough to earn retirement benefits may be eligible for Supplemental Security Income of $841 a month.Police arrest man suspected of stalking, killing homeless
+People 65 and over with limited resources and who didn’t work enough to earn retirement benefits may be eligible for Supplemental Security Income of $841 a month.Sunday Conversation with DA appointee Stacey Jackson; Staffing the top priority

 Nestor Castro, 67, was luckier than many who lose permanent homes.